 Who is most at risk for male breast cancer?

-The lifetime risk of a man developing breast cancer is 1 in 1,000.
-Men who develop breast cancer often do so later in life, around the ages of 65 to 70.
+About 1 in 800 people assigned male at birth are at risk of getting breast cancer in their lifetime.
+Males who develop breast cancer often do so later in life, around the ages of 65 to 70.

 You are at a higher risk for male breast cancer if you: